 Relationships with Parents and Peers

-We offer a unique program for students who have experienced symptoms of depression, anxiety, ADHD or other mental health issues, who are preparing to go to college in the fall.
+We offer a unique program for students who have experienced symptoms of depression, anxiety, ADHD or other mental health issues, who are attending/preparing to go to college in the fall.
 With these workshops and group activities, we hope to mitigate the stress that the transition to college may bring and help families feel prepared for the transition.
 We hope you will join us!
 Please contact us if you have questions or would like to learn more about the program.